-The human back is a complex structure made up of the spinal cord, disks, vertebrae, tendons, ligaments, and muscle.
+The human back is a complex structure.
+It is made up of the spinal cord, discs, vertebrae, tendons, ligaments, and muscle.
 This complexity makes it susceptible to injury.
-This is why back injuries often occur in car accidents where it can be subjected to extreme jarring motions and forces.
-Injuries can vary from a pulled muscle to paralysis when the spinal cord is damaged.
+This is why back injuries are common in car accidents where you can suffer from extreme jarring motions and forces.
+Injuries vary.
+You can suffer from pulled muscles to paralysis if you damage the spinal cord.

 Even intermediate forms of back injuries may linger for years and may seriously affect a person’s income earning capacity.
 Back injuries can also result in lost wages, significant medical expenses, pain and suffering, and emotional distress.
 For these reasons you should not hesitate to get the help of a San Clemente personal injury lawyer.

 Back injuries include herniated discs, bruising or tearing of muscles, tendons, and ligaments, and various forms of vertebrae fractures.
 Prompt treatment of back injuries is necessary if you notice any symptoms after an accident.
 Because the back is used in most physical activities, untreated back injuries tend to get worse over time.